s0met1m3s/UdemyCppExercises/1_Basics/IntCalculator/Exercise.md

 # Exercise

-In this exercise, you have to use the datatype **int** for certain computations.
+In this exercise, you have to use an**int** datatype for certain computations.

 Implement the following functions: